Mumble-SRL/MBurger-Android/Readme.md

 A **MBBlock** represent a part of your Project, e.g. a list of News.
 They have a title, subtitle, order and an ArrayList of *MBSections* which represent the elements of the block.
 **MBSections** are the single elements of the blocks, every section contains a Map of *Elements*, which are the parts you choose from the dashboard to create your items.
 The Map uses the name of the Element as a key and a *MBClass* as a value.
 You should prior know which MBClass is which Element if you wish to map MBurger object to your custom objects manually, or you can use the `MBurgerMapper` to do this automatically for simple classes. **MBClass** is a basic class which every Element extends, you will find all about the MBElements consulting the [Javadoc](https://github.com/Mumble-SRL/MBurger/tree/master/Javadoc "Javadoc").

-You can consult the[Javadoc](https://github.com/Mumble-SRL/MBurger/tree/master/Javadoc "Javadoc") to know all the MBurger classes and methods if you will.
+You can consult the [Javadoc](https://github.com/Mumble-SRL/MBurger/tree/master/Javadoc "Javadoc") to know all the MBurger classes and methods if you will.